Test in production without watermarks.

 File.WriteAllText("result.txt", result.Text)

 IronOCR’s licensing model is more flexible than AWS or Azure.
 You pay a one-time fee for a perpetual license, which can be more cost-effective for small to medium-sized projects.
-As a bonus, IronOCR offers a free trial are available starting at $749, with custom options for enterprise use.
+As a bonus, IronOCR offers a free trial, with options available for enterprises.

 The comparison table highlights the core differences between AWS Textract, Azure OCR, and IronOCR, focusing on key factors like accuracy, supported formats, special capabilities, performance, integration, and pricing.